Gooroodas Banerjee: Legacy

 There is a prestigious post in the Department of English of the University of Calcutta named after Sir Gooroodas Banerjee.
 The professor who holds this post comes to be known as Sir Gooroodas Banerjee Professor.
 There are two undergraduate colleges in Kolkata that commemorate his name, the Gurudas College and the Sir Gurudas Mahavidyalaya.
 In memoirs of him, Sir Gurudas Banerjee Halt railway station was established in sub urban railway of Kolkata.

 Banerjee was quite well known for his devotion to his mother who was very orthodox in her ways of life.
 Every day, he would bring the sacred Ganges water for her mother.
 She, on her deathbed, ordered her son Sir Gurudas to invite Iswar Chandra Vidyasagar to her obsequies.
 Vidyasagar had by this time become an object of attack by the orthodox Brahmins owing to his introduction of widow remarriage.
-Defying all social obstacles, Sir Gurudas invited Vidyasagar to her mother's funeral to fulfill her last wish.
+Defying all social obstacles, Sir Gurudas invited Vidyasagar to his mother's funeral to fulfill her last wish.